-In consultation with their advisor, students will elect either the comprehensive exam option or thesis option as a requirement for completing the Masters Degree.
-Both Exams and Theses will be reviewed by a committee of three faculty members (including the faculty advisor) selected by the student.
-Students who fail either the Comprehensive Exam may be allowed one chance to re-take the exam with the permission of the committee.
+In consultation with their advisor, students will elect one of three options-each the equivalent of the other in rigor and demand- as a requirement for completing the Masters Degree: the Comprehensive Exam, or Creative Project or Thesis.
+All three completion requirements will be reviewed by a committee of three faculty members (including the faculty advisor) selected by the student.
+Students who fail either the Comprehensive Exam or their Creative Project or Thesis defense, with the permission of their committee, may be allowed one additional opportunity to re-take the Exam or defend their Creative Project or Thesis.